FarmBot-Docs/farmbot-genesis/v1.7/assembly/supporting-infrastructure/raised-bed.md

 Cut all of your lumber to the lengths shown in the table in [step 1](#step-1-acquire-materials).
 Sand all of the wood surfaces to remove any markings and splinters.
 If desired, stain the wood or apply a protective coating of your choice.

-# Step 4: Postion the posts
+# Step 4: Position the posts

 Place all of the **posts** in the holes.
 The top of the posts should be positioned 300mm above the ground.

+{%
+include callout.html
+type="success"
-Importantly, all of the post tops must be level with each other.
-Dig out or back fill each hole as necessary to ensure the tops of all posts are level and the correct height off the ground.
+content="All of the post tops must be level with each other.
+Dig out or back fill each hole as necessary to ensure the tops of all posts are level and the correct height off the ground."
+%}

 {% include gallery.html images="
 ![posts positioned genesis](_images/fixed_raised_bed_posts_positioned.png)